KDE/kube/docs/project.md

     * Multi-account support

 * To Kontact/Thunderbird/...
-    * Simple but powerful UI (assuming we can achieve that)
+    * Simple but powerful UI
     * Performance (lower resource usage, quick and responsive operations)
     * Easy & automated setup (scriptable setup process, syncable configuration, setup can easily be nuked and setup from scratch)
     * Codebase